spcourse/monopoly/en/moving around/10 Moving around.md

 If the value is equal to zero then the field is 'empty' (not for sale).

-During testing, you could `print` the following statement for each of the positions of the board :
+_During testing, you could `print`_ the following statement for each of the positions of the board:

     After throw 1: position  6 (street)
     After throw 2: position  9 (street)